ppeble/emissary-ingress.dev/content/en/docs/2.0/topics/install/upgrade-to-edge-stack.md

 ## 6. What's next?

-Now that you have $AESproductName$ up and running, check out the [Getting Started](../../../tutorials/getting-started) guide for recommendations on what to do next and take full advantage of its features.
+Now that you have Emissary up and running, check out the [Getting Started](../../../tutorials/getting-started) guide for recommendations on what to do next and take full advantage of its features.